President Trump fires FBI Director James Comey

 The firing came just after the FBI confirmed Comey provided erroneous testimony to a Senate panel about how Hillary Clinton aide Huma Abedin handled classified emails.

+He is only the second director fired in the 82-year history of the FBI.
+President Bill Clinton fired FBI Director William Sessions in 1993 amid ethics problems.
+While FBI directors are appointed to 10-year terms in order to make them nominally non-partisan, they can still be fired by the president.

+Comey's firing calls into question the future of the investigation into Russian hacking of the 2016 presidential election.

-The FBI is currently conducting an investigation into possible collusion between the Trump campaign and Russia during last year's presidential election.
+The FBI is currently in the midst of a full-blown counterintelligence inquiry, exploring charges of possible collusion between Trump campaign associates and Russian officials.

-Comey also has been under fire from Democrats for months over his announcement, less than two weeks before the November election, that the FBI was reopening an e-mail investigation into Clinton.
+Democrats are already questioning whether Comey's firing is an effort to stymie the Russia investigation.
+Brian Fallon, a former spokesman for the Obama Justice Department and the Clinton campaign, tweeted: "I'm not shedding any tears for Comey personally – he hurt FBI's reputation – but I do worry whether we ever get to the bottom of Russia now."

+Sen. Bob Casey, D-Pa., called Trump's move to fire Comey "Nixonian," and demanded that Rosenstein appoint a special counsel to investigate Russian election interference.

 JOIN THE CONVERSATION